naven-pillai/freelancemy/content/freelance-data-analyst-malaysia.md

 ---
-title: "How to Become a Freelance Data Analyst in Malaysia"
+title: "How to Become a Freelance Data Analyst in Malaysia (2025)"
-description: "Freelance data analysts are in high demand in Malaysia.
-Learn the skills, opportunities, income potential, and how to start your freelance data analyst career."
+description: "Thinking about freelancing in data analysis?
+This Malaysia guide covers skills, certifications, platforms, and how much you can realistically earn."
 date: "2025-09-24"
-last_updated: "2025-09-29"
 featured_image: "https://loigoouddqshbpygboos.supabase.co/storage/v1/object/public/blog-images/How-to-become-a-freelance-data-analyst-in-Malaysia.jpg"
 author: "Naven Pillai"
 categories: ["Freelancing", "Data Analytics"]